-Hillside Kindergarten’s latest newsletter available to read now.
+Hillside Kindergarten’s latest newsletter is available to read now.
 Find out the latest news from around the school and upcoming events.

 - Important Dates

 - PYP Evaluation Feedback

 - Hillside Annual Christmas Appeal – Supporting the work of HK based Animal Charities

 - Dress Green Day to support: Hillside’s Enhancement of our Environment

 - Get Your Tickets!
 Theatre Trip for Hillside – “Kids Fest 2019”

 - ESF Hong Kong Run – Saturday, 26 January 2019